Si Kaddour Benghabrit: Biography

 Si Kaddour Benghabrit came from a prominent Andalusian family of Tlemcen.
 After his secondary education at the Madrasa Thaalibia in Algiers and the University of al-Karaouine of Fez, he started his career in Algeria, in the field of judiciary.
 Benghabrit received the typical education of the son of a Muslim notable in the Maghreb at the madrasa, memorizing the Koran and learning classical Arabic (the language of the Koran, which is very different from modern Algerian Arabic).
 At the same time, he also received an education that reflected the ideology of France's mission civilisatrice ("civilizing mission") under which France would "civilize" the Algerians by assimilating them into the French language and culture.

 Benghabrit was a Francophile who embraced the ideal of France's mission civilisatrice in Algeria, and as such he was deeply loyal to France and its values.
 The American historian Ethan Katz described Benghabrit as bicultural, a man who was equally comfortable with both aspects of his identity as French and Muslim who "moved seamlessly" between the cultural worlds of France and the Maghreb.
 As a cosmopolitan, sophisticated man, able to straddle two very different cultural worlds, Benghabrit was able to make himself useful to those who held power, and in turn he came to enjoy power.

 In 1892, he became assistant interpreter at the Legation of France to Tangier; he served as a liaison between North African officials and the French Ministry of Foreign Affairs.
 He served as chief of the French Legation in Tangier in the period 1900-1901.
 Benghabrit was fluent in Moroccan Arabic (which is closely related to Algerian Arabic), which gave the French legation an immense advantage over the legations of other European powers who lacked personnel capable of speaking Moroccan Arabic, and furthermore he was always well informed about Moroccan affairs.
-The French diplomat Charles de Beaupoil, comte de Saint-Aulaire rated Benghabrit as one of the most ablest diplomats he had ever worked with, and as the most able in Morocco.
+The French diplomat Charles de Beaupoil, comte de Saint-Aulaire rated Benghabrit as one of the ablest diplomats he had ever worked with.

 In 1901, he served on the Franco-Moroccan commission to delineate the Algeria–Morocco border.
 He served the French delegation at the 1906 Algeciras Conference, which formalized French preëminence in Morocco.
 In Morocco, Benghabrit held a position in the court of Sultan Abd al-Hafid as an unofficial French diplomat.